Shao-Fu-Wang/MovieTicketSystem/README.md

 # Movie Ticket System

-Obviously this is a movie ticket system
+This is a movie ticket system, practice for spring boot.

 ## API Reference